 By the 1980s, the library's collections and programming exceeded the capacity of its 1960 facility.
 In 1999, a commitment of $50 million in public funding and private donations allowed the Central Library to renovate and move into its present location-the former headquarters of the First National Bank in 2004.
 The move included a multi-year effort to renovate and restore the bank to its original grandeur, while converting it into an ideal facility for library programming.
 The remodel also funded updates and modern conveniences such as custom designed-tables that offer power outlets for portable computers.
 The library maintains a special collection of videos and a small theater in the former bank vault.
 It also maintains a small café that offers food and drink from local vendors.

 The First National Bank building was constructed in three separate building campaigns (1904-1906; 1926; and 1964).
 The concrete and steel building features elements of the Neo-Classical and Chicago School.
-The original Wilder and Wight three-story building, dominated by colossal Ionic columns and highly embellished double-leaf bronze doors at its main facade, was modified in 1926 when a fourth floor was added and a four-story annex to the east was constructed.
+The original Wilder and Wight three-story building, dominated by colossal Ionic columns and highly embellished double-leaf bronze doors at its main façade, was modified in 1926 when a fourth floor was added and a four-story annex to the east was constructed.
 The marble-sheathed, five-story expansion to the north occurred in 1964.
 Edward T. Wilder and Thomas Wight studied architecture under the firm of McKim, Mead and White (the architects of the neighboring New York Life Building).
 Subsequently, Wight became one of Kansas City's most influential architects.
-The building was later purchased by Boatman's Bank, prior to it becoming the Central Branch of the Kansas City Public Library.
+The building was later purchased by Boatman's Bank, prior to it becoming the Central Library in the Kansas City Public Library system.